LIAAD/Time-Matters/README.md

     "a massive earthquake struck the nation of Haiti, causing catastrophic damage inside and around the "\
     "capital city of Port-au-Prince.
 On the first anniversary of the earthquake, 12 January 2011, "\
     "Haitian Prime Minister Jean-Max Bellerive said the death toll from the quake in 2010 was more "\
-    "than 316,000, raising the figures from previous estimates.
+    "than 316,000, raising the figures in 2010 from previous estimates.
 I immediately flashed back to the afternoon "\
     "of February 11, 1975 when, on my car radio, I first heard the news.
 Yesterday..."
 ````